 Matthew 13 contains half a dozen of Jesus' parables about the Kingdom.
 Jesus opens with the parable of the sower.
 Then, He talks about an infestation of weeds, a mustard seed, yeast, hidden treasure, a valuable pearl, a fishing net, and a homeowner.

 The transformation of a mustard seed into a giant bush emphasizes the Kingdom's organic, continually expanding aspect.
 What those birds emphasize is that the Kingdom is open to all.
-Unfortunately, if people think about the birds at all, they see them as "window dressing" or as simply an indication of how big the bush is.
+Unfortunately, if people think about the birds, they see them as "window dressing" or simply an indication of how big the bush is.

 Bird watchers say that the land of Israel is a paradise for them.
 Indeed, it is.
 In that fairly small area -- 70 miles wide and 270 miles long -- more than 400 species of birds have been sighted.
 That is because the area where Jesus lived and ministered is a main bird migration route to and from Europe and Asia to the north and Africa to the south.

 In light of that, the "birds of the air" (in King James and English Standard version wording) surely means more than a few sparrows or starlings.
 Palestine had 70 indigenous bird species.
 With those different kinds of birds around, plus all the migratory fowl passing through, isn't there a chance Jesus was trying to get us to think about how inclusive the Kingdom of God is?